 Ultimately, it may be a waste of time arguing about statistics.
 Instead, ask Fundamentalists just what they think the existence of the Inquisition demonstrates.
-They would not bring it up in the first place unless they thought it proves something about the Catholic Church.
 And what is that something?
 That Catholics are sinners?
 Guilty as charged.
 That at times people in positions of authority have used poor judgment?
 Ditto.
 That otherwise good Catholics, afire with zeal, sometimes lose their balance?
 All true, but such charges could be made even if the Inquisition had never existed and perhaps could be made of some Fundamentalists.

 Fundamentalist writers claim the existence of the Inquisition proves the Catholic Church could not be the Church founded by our Lord.
-They use the Inquisition as a good—perhaps their best—bad example.
-They think this shows that the Catholic Church is illegitimate.
-At first blush it might seem so, but there is only so much mileage in a ploy like that; most people see at once that the argument is weak.
-One reason Fundamentalists talk about the Inquisition is that they take it as a personal attack, imagining it was established to eliminate (yes, you guessed it) the Fundamentalists themselves.
+At first blush it might seem so, but most people see at once that the argument is weak.
+One reason Fundamentalists talk about the Inquisition is that they imagine it was established to eliminate the Fundamentalists themselves.